 In general, students will have secured the necessary approvals to enter the program from their employer.
-In most cases, employers sponsor students and will provide the support and mentorship necessary to complete the program.
-In some cases, the sponsor may be an organization interested in supporting the student's direction - including receiving the results of the thesis.
+In many cases, employers provide the support and mentorship necessary to support you in your studies.
+In some cases, your employer may help frame your thesis research question.